Potential Multibaggers Pt.3: Momo Has Mojo

 Overachieving

-Tang Yan was an executive of Netease, which means that he already had a good life.
+Tang Yan was an executive of NetEase (NASDAQ:NTES), which means that he already had a good life.
 But it was not enough for him.
 He wanted his own platform and he has succeeded in a very short time to convince the Chinese market of his platform.

 Owning

 I like a management that has got a big amount of skin in the game.
 If the stock does well, the managers will do well financially too.
 Their interests and that of the stockholder are the same.
-On the other hand, if CEOs are great at their job, but they are not such a big holder of their own comIpany's stock, it doesn't really mean anything.
+On the other hand, if CEOs are great at their job, but they are not such a big holder of their own company's stock, it doesn't really mean anything.
 If they are not the founder of the company, then it is hard to own a substantial part of it.
 Ownership is a bonus.

 Momo has that bonus.
-This is who owns the company, again from simplywall.st:
+This is who owns the company, again from Simplywall.st:

 The website shows that insiders have about 57.5 M shares on a total of 198M, which means that insiders hold about 28.8% of the company, which is a great ratio.
 By the way: the second biggest public company that is a shareholder is the almighty Alibaba (BABA).